mayurtadvi352-svg/metasploit-framework/README.md

 # Metasploit Framework
+#metasploit for phone lok
+#the file for the saport

 The Metasploit Framework is an open-source tool released under a BSD-style license.
 For detailed licensing information, refer to the `COPYING` file.